cohere-ai/quick-start-connectors/sharepoint/README.md

 Select "Web" as the platform, and add a redirect URI as needed.
 For App auth, you can set the URI to the server you're hosting the connector on.
 For Delegated auth, set the URI to `https://api.cohere.com/v1/connectors/oauth/token`.

 Next, we will configure your App permissions (this requires Admin access on Entra).
-Head under your app's API permissions page and select Add a permission > Microsoft Graph > Application Permissions > In the Select Permissions dialog, choose `Application.Read.All`.
+Head under your app's API permissions page and select Add a permission > Microsoft Graph.
+From here, select either Application of Delegated permissions as required, and check the following permissions:

+- `offline_access` (only if using Delegated)
+- `Application.Read.All`
+- `Files.ReadWrite.All` (MSFT requires this to enable search, though this connector will never write anything)

+Go back to API permissions, and as an Admin, select Grant admin consent for MSFT.

 Then, head to Certificates & Secrets and create a new client secret.